classbox-dev/classbox/web/templates/quickstart.md

 ## Write Your Own Tests

-Test files must be prefixed with  `_test.go` and are typically located in the package you are going to test.
-Their package declaration should also be prefixed with `_test`.
+Test files must be suffixed with  `_test.go` and are typically located in the package you are going to test.
+Their package declaration should also be suffixed with `_test`.
 You can safely commit the test files to the repository: the test system completely ignores them.

 A simple unit-test written with a built-in [testing](https://golang.org/pkg/testing/) framework looks like this: